aws-samples/amazon-lex-twilio-voice-integration/README.md

 * Create an alias for the bot
 * Note down the bot id and bot alias id.
 You will need it in next step.

-### Step 2 - Configure sample application code with bot details and access credentials
+### Step 2 - Configure sample application code with bot details, bot access credentials, Twilio access credentials

 * Checkout the code in your local workspace using git.
 * Open the project in Intellij.